gutoslv/HTML-CSS/README.md

-Begginer projects using HTML and CSS
+Begginer projects using only HTML and CSS from The Odin Project Curriculum